DupieM/duplessismarine_221326_dv-200_term4/README.md

 ## About this Project

 CodeGenius is a robust and fully-developed Full MERN Stack Application that serves as a dynamic platform for fostering collaboration between students and lecturers.
-With a focus on facilitating the exchange of development-specific knowledge and expertise, CodeGenius empowers users to post questions, provide answers, and engage in a rich learning environment.
+The focus is on facilitating the exchange of development-specific knowledge and expertise, CodeGenius empowers users to post questions, provide answers, and engage in a rich learning environment.

 ## Table of Contents